Contributory Negligence in Maryland

 The plaintiff testified that players often hang from soccer goals and his behavior should have been anticipated by the association.
 He also testified that anchoring goals is a regular safety practice in youth soccer.
 Before the jury entered deliberations, he asked the judge to give a jury instruction on comparative negligence.
 The judge instead instructed the jury on contributory negligence.

 On the verdict sheet, the jury determined that the soccer association was negligent and had caused the plaintiff’s injuries, but also found the plaintiff had been negligent and contributed to his own injuries.
 The finding of contributory negligence barred the plaintiff from recovering.
 The plaintiff asked for judgment notwithstanding the verdict, but the trial judge denied his motion.

 He appealed and the association cross-appealed.
 The plaintiff’s sole question was whether the court should retain the standard of contributory negligence.

 The appellate court acknowledged it had the authority to change the common law rule, but it declined to do so.
 It explained that there are a few exceptions to the contributory negligence doctrine and that the Legislature could certainly adopt comparative negligence for policy reasons, but had chosen not to do so.
 The court highlighted the legislative history of trying to pass a law changing the doctrine and failing to do so.
 The failure to change the law at the legislative level was persuasive evidence of legislative intent.
 Accordingly, the appellate court affirmed the lower court’s judgment.

 If you have been hurt because of somebody else’s negligence, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.